ZhuYun97/RoSA/README.md

 ```

 ### More experiments
-We conduct experimetns on other five commonly used datasets with RoSA, the results show in Table 1(still updating!).
+We conduct experimetns on other five commonly used datasets with RoSA, the results show in Table 1.
 RoSA reaches SOTA on these datasets which proves the effectiveness of our method.
 | Method | Wiki-CS | Amazon-Computers | Amazon-Photo | Coauthor-CS  | Coauthor-Physics |
 | :----:| :----------: | :----------: | :----------: | :----------: | :----------: |
 | DGI   | 75.35 ± 0.14 | 83.95 ± 0.47 | 91.61 ± 0.22 | 92.15 ± 0.63 | 94.51 ± 0.52 |